Hub-OS/documentation-website/docs/01-client/02-lua-api/01-entity-api/03-player.md

 ### `player_form.calculate_charge_time_func = function(self, player): number`

 Overrides [player.calculate_charge_time_func](#playercalculate_charge_time_func--functionself-number) when this form is active.
-Also overrides also overrides any [Augment](#augment)'s override.
+Also overrides any [Augment](#augment)'s override.

-A numer representing the minimum Shoot button held time in game frames is expected as a return value.
+A number representing the minimum Shoot button held time in game frames is expected as a return value.

 ### `player_form.normal_attack_func = function(self, player): Action|nil`

 Overrides [player.normal_attack_func](#playernormal_attack_func--functionself-actionnil) when this form is active.
-Also overrides also overrides any [Augment](#augment)'s override.
+Also overrides any [Augment](#augment)'s override.

 An [Action](/client/lua-api/attack-api/action) is expected as a return value.